gianx/pyBoilerplate/README.md

 Section are parsed but all the given configuration values are inserted in the same dictionary without any hierrarchy (basically sections are ignored).
 In this repository you'll find an example of a simple configuration file (__pyBoilerplate.conf__).

+### Exception management
+Snippet to handle and log exceptions